zehaozhong/AsymmetricParameter/README.md

 Or if you would like to calculate the asymmetric parameter eta of your own IFU data.
-Please look at the core function 'calind2inv3' and 'calchinreMCv14', you can also refer to function 'spldgnfdr3v9'.
+Please look at the core function 'calind2inv3' and 'calchinreMCv14', you can also refer to function 'asymparaquanall'.

 Please note that modify the corresponding path to your own path when running the program.